 When users open the Content Collection, they are presented with their user folder and the folders for courses and organizations they are enrolled in.
 You can toggle between Show All Folders and Show Enrolled Folders to filter the display between the folders to make finding content easier.

-This option is available in the following top-level folders:
+This option is available in these top-level folders:

 This tool is especially useful for eReserve librarians, who may have permission to a number of course folders in eReserves.
 This tool allows the librarian to display these folders under the eReserves folder in the Content Collection menu without enrolling in the courses.